nerves-project/nerves_pack/README.md

 By default, `nerves_pack` will start an IEx console on port 22, this can be overridden by specifying `:ssh_port` in the config.
-The SFTP subsystem is also enabled so that you can transfer files back and forth as well.
+The SFTP subsystem is also enabled so that you can transfer files back and forth.
 To disable this feature, set `:ssh_port` to `nil`.
 This console will use the same ssh public keys as those configured for `:nerves_firmware_ssh` (see [the docs](https://hexdocs.pm/nerves_firmware_ssh/readme.html#installation) for how